 Professor of Logistics

-Professor Alan McKinnon is Head of Logistics and Dean of Programs.
-From 1979 to 1987, he lectured and researched in economic geography and transport at the University of Leicester in the UK.
+From 1979 to 1987, Professor Alan McKinnon lectured and researched in economic geography and transport at the University of Leicester in the UK.
 Between 1987 and 2012 he was based at Heriot-Watt University in Edinburgh and appointed full professor there in 1995.
-During his time at Heriot-Watt he established a research center specializing in logistics and a masters program in logistics and supply chain management.
+During his time at Heriot-Watt he established a research center specializing in logistics and a master’s program in logistics and supply chain management.
+In 2014, he was appointed an Emeritus Professor of Heriot-Watt University.
 Professor McKinnon has an MA degree in geography from the University of Aberdeen, an MSc in transportation studies from the University of British Columbia and a PhD from the University of London.

 Professor Alan McKinnon has been lecturing, researching and advising on logistics since 1979.
 His PhD, on physical distribution in the food industry, was one of the first doctoral studies conducted in the UK on logistics.
 He has conducted over fifty studies for numerous public and private sector organisations, published extensively in the logistics and transport literature and generally supported the development of logistics as an academic discipline.
-He has edited two journals and is currently on the editorial boards of five others.
+He has edited two journals and is currently on the editorial boards of six others.
 In 1996 he was one of the six founder members of the Logistics Research Network, which has grown into one of the largest networks of academics specializing in logistics in the world.
 In 2003 he received the highest distinction of the UK Chartered Institute of Logistics and Transport, the Sir Robert Lawrence award, for his long track record in logistics research and education.
-He has had visiting professorships at universities in Australia, Malaysia, Italy and Sweden and lectured in 30 countries.
+He has had visiting professorships at universities in Australia, Malaysia, China, Italy and Sweden and lectured in over 30 countries.
 In 2010 he was appointed chairman of the World Economic Forum’s industry council on logistics and supply chain management.
+In 2012 he was one of two academics appointed to the High Level Group on Logistics established by the European Commission to advise the EU Transport Commissioner on logistics issues.

-Professor Alan McKinnon joined THE KLU in January 2012.
-He aims to expand and diversify the research being undertaken at THE KLU on logistics and supply chain management, partly with the support of his extensive network of contacts in business, government and academia.
-He is also responsible for THE KLU’s portfolio of courses, ensuring that they meet the needs of both the students and their future employers.
+Professor Alan McKinnon joined KLU in January 2012.
+He aims to expand and diversify the research being undertaken at KLU on logistics and supply chain management, partly with the support of his extensive network of contacts in business, government and academia.

 Prof. Dr. Alan McKinnon